dylanhulbert/dylanhulbert.github.io/README.md

-# My Bio for School
+# dylanhulbert.github.io
-A bio for my Coding Bootcamp class
+This page includes a short bio, and links to my work.